 Matteo: One of the topics you’ve been dealing with in your blog is Repository Analysis as a means to collect data about the code base.
 How can we use such wealth of data to guide us through discovering what areas of your code are more impacted from technical debt and more interesting in terms of business value?

 Michael: I’ve moved away from that space a bit, not because of lack of interest but rather lack of time.
 I recommend Adam Tornhill’s work in that space – his books “Your Code as a Crime Scene” and “Software Design X-Rays.”

 I also recommend Janelle Klein’s book “Idea Flow.”
 Rather than repository analysis she advocates recording the experiences of people as they work and using them to focus system’s improvement.
 Adam and Janelle have complimentary approaches that are important contributions to that space.

-Matteo: You’ll be teaching a workshop titled “Working Effectively on Legacy Code” in Milan on November 5-6 this year.
+Matteo: You’re the author of a workshop titled “Working Effectively on Legacy Code” (which was also held in Milan on November 5-6 2018).
 Will any of the above points be dealt with during the course?
 What will the main focus be?
 Tell us something we don’t see in the course description and… make us curious to read more and, eventually, to join you! 🙂

 Michael: Yes, I’ll be discussing many of these topics.